Skip to main content

 If you would like to unsubscribe from the Environmental Science Education Lyris email list, send a "blank" message to unsubscribe-environmental-science-ed@mlist.cde.ca.gov.

-California Department of Education (CDE) Environmental Education Grant Program (EEGP)
+California Department of Education (CDE) California Regional Environmental Education Community (CREEC) Grants Program

-In 2021, the CDE received an allocation of $360,000 from the Environmental License Plate Funds (ELPF) to be distributed per Public Resources Code Chapter 1105 Section 21190 (c) "for the purposes of this subdivision to fund environmental education programs of school districts, other local schools, state agencies other than the State Department of Education, and community organizations.”
-The 2021-22 Request for Applications (RFA) for the California Environmental Literacy Projects is available for viewing.
+The CDE received an allocation of $360,000 from the Environmental License Plate Funds to be distributed per Public Resources Code Chapter 1105 Section 21190 (c).
+The 2024-25 Request for Applications (RFA) solicited applications that were due February 13, 2024.

 Current Funding Results